avewells/audio-sentiment-analysis-pipeline/README.md

 - Refer to openSMILE documentation for how to change the feature extraction.
 Config files are in the [opensmile_conf](https://github.com/avewells/audio_sentiment_analysis/tree/master/audio_sentiment_analysis/opensmile_conf) folder.
 Default extraction uses IS09 features.
 To change from full file features to sliding window features edit [FrameModeFunctionals.conf.inc](https://github.com/avewells/audio_sentiment_analysis/blob/master/audio_sentiment_analysis/opensmile_conf/shared/FrameModeFunctionals.conf.inc).

 ### Example
+This example uses files that are not from call centers so do not contain two speakers and use fake labels just to show everything working.
 `python AudioSentimentPipeline.py -i data/input.csv -o outputs/ --hmm`